svbnbyrk/wallet/README.md

     HTTP < usecase
 ```

-Controller and Database are in the outer layer.
-They know nothing about each other.
-These two layers use `usecase` (business logic) to comminicate.
-The business rules are not bound to the database.
+Controller and Database don't know anything about each other.
+These two layers use usecase to communicate.

 #### Wallet Service DB Diagram